javascript-mascot/javascript-mascot/README.md

 ## Description

 A yellow creature with three eyes and one arm, holding a JavaScript flag.
-It is a distant relative of the Lisp mascot.
+A distant relative of the Lisp mascot.

 ## Files